matt6frey/py-pdf-maker/README.md

 # Markdown to PDF Converter - Docker

-A Docker container that converts Markdown files to professionally styled PDFs using Python, markdown2, and WeasyPrint.
+A Docker container that converts Markdown files to styled PDFs using Python, markdown2, and WeasyPrint.
 This was built with Linux/Unix in mind, but I will update this in the future for ease of use on Windows too (See next steps section).

 ## Quick Start